Do You Know How to Properly Use a Fire Extinguisher?

 Most extinguishers only reach from 12 to 18 feet, so be sure to consider your home’s space as you may need one with a wider range.
 You’ll also want to make sure the extinguisher isn’t too heavy and is easy to mount on the wall.
 Most fire extinguishers weigh five pounds.

 Make Fire Preparedness a Priority

 Don’t wait until disaster strikes to improve your home’s fire safety and prevention.
 A fire extinguisher is the first step to fire preparedness.
+You should also consider a smoke detector, either purchased as a standalone device or through a home security system provider.
 Think about your home’s biggest fire threats and what prevention tools and steps you can take to keep your family prepared.